The Road to Nowhere – New Dunbar Attraction

 The council recently consulted on whether parking times might be increased on Dunbar High Street.
 They get some points for bothering to consult, for they told me they didn’t really have to until they proposed the order itself (which in most cases is a fait accomplis).
 The basic council proposal sounds sensible.
 Question is what is the expected impact of an increase in the parking time from 60 to 90 minutes?
 The theory goes that if turnover of cars is too low, you should decrease the parking time or introduce measures such as charges to increase turnover.
 If the turnover is high – which it currently is – you can get away with increasing the stay time.
 So basically, unless there is evidence to the contrary, the council were content only a few months ago that turnover was already sufficiently high, and basically they agreed with the somewhat dated Buchanan report.

 What has changed?
 Well, some traders have complained no doubt – but I’ve never met a profession that didn’t – and there’s a bunch of renegade motorheads who really should know better, but that really is about it.
 The evidence of a shortage is not even circumstantial, it is barely a collection of anecdote and hearsay, more like muddled thinking.
 Can this be what swayed the council?
 What happened to evidence based policy making?
 What indeed happened to the Draft Local Transport Strategy objectives?
-What happened to the coalition agreement, which restated those same strategy objectives in the recitals published under “Growing our Communities” barely a year ago?1
+What happened to the coalition agreement, which restated those same strategy objectives in the recitals published under “Growing our Communities” barely a year ago?[1.
+It recognises that a sensible transport strategy is not simply about choosing between and developing different modes of travel but must also consider ways of reducing the overall need for travel. ]

 It’s pathetic really.
 But there’s a rump of lazy people who will not engage their brain.
 There’s others still, who think it is their god given right to park right outside their bank, in the westport turning circle, the disabled bay, the bus stop, double park outside the post office or the posting box or the co-op, leave their engine running and run a few short errands while they’re at it, but are off 5 to 10 minutes later.
 They will park in junctions or in the middle of the street, or really inconveniently on the pedestrian passing places.
 Sure, these people are a small minority – you know the plain selfish morons, who have no consideration either for the public realm and even less for real people who inhabit and keep our High Street alive.
 But there’s enough of them to spoil it for the majority.
 It is also understandable that many don’t want to hang around.
 There’s not much to do or to spend your money on in Dunbar, as the number of “have a go” businesses continues to rise and the quality of the Dunbar offer has basically stalled.
 Any wonder the internet is so popular.